disclose/research-threats/README.md

 An ongoing collection of legal threats made against Security Researchers: over-reactions, demands, and cease & desist letters against good faith research.

-Includes many historical legal events copied with permission from @attrition-org, originally at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/).
+Includes many historical legal events copied with permission from @attritionorg, originally at [https://attrition.org/errata/legal_threats/](https://attrition.org/errata/legal_threats/).

 It doesn't matter that just about every company and product ships with vulnerabilities; security should be built into a product, rather than applied as a band-aid solution.
 Secure products are better, and a responsive security team should be an integral part of the development life cycle of that product.